robotsorcerer/robotsorcerer.github.io/_includes/cv.md

 <tr>
   <td class='col-md-3'>April 2018</td>
   <td> My AAPM (American Association of Physicists in Medicine) submission got accepted as an oral.
-See you in Nashville, TN, the music city, in July.</td>
+See you in the music city, in July.</td>
 </tr>

 <!-- <tr>